Unity-Technologies/com.unity.multiplayer.docs/docs/troubleshooting/error-messages.md

 * `Cannot find pending soft sync object.
 Is the projects the same?
 UnityEngine.Debug:LogError(Object)`
 * `ArgumentNullException: Cannot spawn null object  Parameter name: netObject`

 This exception should only occur if your scenes are not the same, for example if the scene of your server contains a `NetworkObject` which is not present in the client scene.
 Verify the scene objects work correctly by entering playmode in both editors.
-This will add an `InstanceId` field to your `NetworkObject`s.
-These IDs should match on both projects.

 ## ServerRPC errors